What is GST Turnover

 - Or, you want to claim fuel tax credits for your business or enterprise.

-You can also register for GST if your GST Turnover is under the threshold.
+You can also register for GST if your GST turnover is under the threshold.
 For example, if you have plans to purchase a large asset that attracts GST for your business.
 If you do this however you must then start to pay GST on your income even if the amount is below $75,000 per year.
+By completing GST registration your business will need to complete a business activity statement every quarter, or monthly.

 How do you calculate your GST turnover ?